 For avoidance of doubt; notwithstanding early termination of the contract no previously made payments should be refundable, as specified in 29.6

-The supplier shall use the personnel that the supplier deems to be appropriate for the performance of the Engagement.
-The supplier shall be entitled to replace personnel at will.
+The Supplier shall use the Supplier Agents it deems to be appropriate for the performance of the Engagement.
+The Supplier shall be entitled to replace Supplier Agents at will.

-The client guarantees, on pain of a fine totaling 20 times the basic amount for national social security purposes pursuant to the Swedish Social Insurance Code, to offer neither the supplier’s employees nor the employees of the supplier’s subcontractors employment (or engagement as a supplier) with the client or with companies over which the client exercises a controlling influence for a period of two years after the termination of this agreement, provided that the client has become aware of the employee by means of the collaboration in accordance with this agreement.
+with the client or with companies over which the client exercises a controlling influence for a period of two years after the termination of this agreement, provided that the client has become aware of the Supplier Agent by means of the collaboration in accordance with this agreement.
 The term “become aware of” means that the client has communicated electronically with the employee or that it is apparent from the minutes of a meeting kept within the framework of this agreement that the client’s employees and the employee were present.

 The agreement may not be transferred without the consent of the counterparty.